✦ v2.1.1 · Free & open source

-Dripwriter Origin pastes your text into a Google Doc one believable keystroke at a time — with adjustable speed, keyboard-neighbor typos that auto-correct, false-start words, and short breaks.
+Dripwriter is a free browser extension that pastes your text into a Google Doc one believable keystroke at a time — with adjustable speed, keyboard-neighbor typos that auto-correct, false-start words, and short breaks.

-Dripwriter Origin pastes your text into a Google Doc one believable keystroke at a time — with adjustable speed, keyboard-neighbor typos that auto-correct, false-start words, and short breaks.
+Dripwriter is a free browser extension that pastes your text into a Google Doc one believable keystroke at a time — with adjustable speed, keyboard-neighbor typos that auto-correct, false-start words, and short breaks.

 What it does